-Course Goals: My aim for PHY 105 is that, by the end of the course, you will have developed insight into how the science of physics can be applied to the study of planets, stars, galaxies, and the universe as a whole.
-Over the course of this semester, we will survey a wide variety of objects and phenomena, from the very smallest scales to the largest in the cosmos.
-While I hope you will gain an appreciation of these celestial bodies and related phenomena for the beautiful things that they are, our larger goal in studying them is to illustrate how the methods and ideas of science inform our understanding of objects and processes that we observe in our universe, as well as the universe itself.
+Course Goals: My aim for PHY 105 is that, by the end of the course, you will have an appreciation for how the science of physics can be applied to the study of planets, stars, galaxies, and the universe as a whole.
+While I hope you will gain an appreciation of these celestial bodies and related phenomena for the beautiful things that they are, our larger goal in studying them is to illustrate how the methods and ideas of physics inform our understanding of objects and processes that we observe in our universe, as well as the universe itself.
 In addition, we will engage in a historical consideration of the development of our current theories of the physical world, to help you see how the methods of science have worked to produce the ideas we use today.
 More specific course goals for PHY 105 include:

-- gain an understanding of and appreciation for the nature of science - develop an appreciation for how the process of science has led to physical theories which aim to explain the contents and evolution of our universe - know several different ways to represent the information contained in quantitative word problems, and use those representations to successfully arrive at a solution - be able to engage in proportional reasoning to arrive at a quantity or predict the outcome of a "what-if" scenario
+- develop an understanding of and appreciation for the nature of science - understand how the process of science has led to physical theories which aim to explain the contents and evolution of our universe - know several different ways to represent the information contained in quantitative word problems, and use those representations to successfully arrive at a solution - be able to engage in proportional reasoning to arrive at a quantity or predict the outcome of a "what-if" scenario